 Miradouro da Graça

-When you stop with the Tram 28 on the top of the hill near the castle you can find a hidden viewpoint which is really nice with a little café and an amazing view.
+When you stop with the Tram 28 on the top of the hill near the castle, you can find a hidden viewpoint with a little café and a fantastic view.

 Park Rooftop Bar